eltociear/memdocs.it-it/memdocs/intune/configuration/vpn-settings-windows-8-1.md

 <!--- **Fingerprint** (Check Point Capsule VPN only): Specify a string (for example, "Contoso Fingerprint Code") that will be used to verify that the VPN server can be trusted.
 A fingerprint can be sent to the client so it knows to trust any server that presents the same fingerprint when connecting.
 If the device doesn't already have the fingerprint, it will prompt the user to trust the VPN server that they are connecting to while showing the fingerprint.
 (The user manually verifies the fingerprint and chooses **trust** to connect.) --->

-- **Gruppo o dominio di accesso** (solo SonicWall Mobile Connect): Specificare il nome del gruppo di accesso o di dominio a cui connettersi.
+- **Gruppo o dominio di accesso** (solo SonicWall Mobile Connect): Immettere il nome del gruppo di accesso o del dominio a cui connettersi.

-- **Ruolo** (solo Pulse Secure): Specificare il nome del ruolo utente che ha accesso a questa connessione.
+- **Ruolo** (solo Pulse Secure): Immettere il nome del ruolo utente che può accedere a questa connessione.
 Un ruolo utente consente di definire le opzioni e le impostazioni personali, oltre ad abilitare o disabilitare alcune funzionalità di accesso.

-- **Area di autenticazione** (solo Pulse Secure): Specificare il nome dell'area di autenticazione da usare.
+- **Area di autenticazione** (solo Pulse Secure): Immettere il nome dell'area di autenticazione da usare.
 Un'area di autenticazione è un raggruppamento di risorse di autenticazione usate dal tipo di connessione Pulse Secure.

-- **XML personalizzato**: specificare i comandi XML personalizzati per la configurazione della connessione VPN.
+- **XML personalizzato**: immettere i comandi XML personalizzati per la configurazione della connessione VPN.

   **Esempio di Pulse Secure**: